Leicester: Immigration

 Forty years later, Leicester's mayor Sir Peter Soulsby expressed his regret for the behaviour of the council at the time.

 In the 1990s, a group of Dutch citizens of Somali origin settled in the city.
 Since the 2004 enlargement of the European Union a significant number of East European migrants have settled in the city.
 While some wards in the northeast of the city are more than 70% South Asian, wards in the west and south are all over 70% white.
 The Commission for Racial Equality (CRE) had estimated that by 2011 Leicester would have approximately a 50% ethnic minority population, making it the first city in Britain not to have a white British majority.
 This prediction was based on the growth of the ethnic minority populations between 1991 (Census 1991 28% ethnic minority) and 2001 (Census 2001 – 36% ethnic minority).
 However, Professor Ludi Simpson at the University of Manchester School of Social Sciences said in September 2007 that the CRE had "made unsubstantiated claims and ignored government statistics" and that Leicester's immigrant and minority communities disperse to other places.
+The 2011 census showed that the population of Leicester was 50% White or 45% White British, if other white ethnicities were excluded.

 The Leicester Multicultural Advisory Group is a forum, set up in 2001 by the editor of the Leicester Mercury, to co-ordinate community relations with members representing the council, police, schools, community and faith groups, and the media.